Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions: Opportunities and Challenges of XL-MIMO communication systems

 \subsection{New Opportunities}

 \begin{itemize} \item[$\bullet$] \emph{Spherical Wave Model} \end{itemize}

-The SWM is a mathematical model used to describe the behavior of EM waves in three-dimensional space \cite{[3]}.
-An accurate SWM is essential for the design of XL-MIMO systems as it facilitates the efficient processing and manipulation of EM waves, thereby improving signal quality and enhancing data throughput.
-In previous research, channel models mainly focused on the basic assumption of Rayleigh or Rician fading channels based on the far-field assumption.
+SWM is a mathematical tool used to describe the behavior of EM waves in three-dimensional space \cite{[3]}.
+An accurate SWM is essential for excavating the capacity upper bound of XL-MIMO systems as it facilitates the efficient processing and manipulation of EM waves, thereby improving signal quality and enhancing data throughput.
+In previous research, channel models mainly focused on the basic assumption of Rayleigh or Rician fading channels.
 However, once the communication distance is shorter than the Rayleigh distance, e.g., for an XL-MIMO panel with a diagonal of 10 m at 3 GHz, the boundary is up to 2 km, the communication domain focuses on the near-field rather than the far-field.
-Therefore, the existing channel models used to analyze the conventional MIMO systems are not suitable for XL-MIMO systems as the near-field communication dominates \cite{[19]}.
+Therefore, the existing channel models used to analyze the conventional MIMO systems are not suitable for XL-MIMO systems as the NFC dominates \cite{[19]}.

-Furthermore, the integration of massive antennas can make it difficult to obtain accurate channel state information in XL-MIMO systems.
+Furthermore, the integration of massive antennas can make it difficult to obtain accurate channel state information (CSI) in XL-MIMO systems.
 Regarding the near-field effects, the channel should be properly modelled to ensure accuracy in the near-field under the spherical wavefront assumption.
-SWM, based on electromagnetic information theory, has revolutionized the field of wireless communications, enabling high-speed data transmission, improved network coverage and better user experience \cite{[18]}.
+Based on EIT, the exploration of SWM has revolutionized for enabling high-speed data transmission, broadening coverage and improving user experience \cite{[18]}.

 \begin{itemize} \item[$\bullet$] \emph{Spatial Non-stationary Effect} \end{itemize}

 In XL-MIMO systems, the spatial non-stationary effect arises because only partial antennas in BSs can receive spherical EM waves from specific UEs propagated by different scatters.
 This can lead to fluctuations in the channel gain, phase, and delay over time \cite{[18]}.
 Similarly, each UE can only observe a subset of the antenna array, which is called the visibility region (VR), as shown in Fig. 1.
 As a result, the channel capacity and quality vary significantly, and the traditional channel estimation (CE) and equalization techniques may not be effective at mitigating the effects of non-stationary channels.
 Thus, effectively exploiting this peculiarity would be a tutorial for green communication systems, as a cost-effective way to reduce the computational complexity for crowded scenarios.